rule

 Text 45

-The friends said to Krishna: 'You have returned quickly, we didn't even eat a single bite more, please come here and nicely take Your meal.'
+The friends said to Krishna: 'You have returned quickly, we have not eaten even a single bite more, please come here and take Your meal as should.'

 Text 46